 - referrals from the Health Department,

 - any landlord requests for inspection, and

 You can absolutely get your property inspected before your area is selected!
-Property owners and managers are encouraged to contact the Code Enforcement Program Coordinator by calling 311 before receiving a notice to schedule an inspection.
+Property owners and managers are encouraged to contact the RSVP Program Coordinator by calling 311 before receiving a notice to schedule an inspection.
 Properties scheduled before receiving notice that pass on first inspection will be granted an extra year on the Certificate of Rental Safety for a total of five years.

 Fines may occur in instances of continued noncompliance.
 “No Inspection Certificate and Illegal for Non-Owner Occupancy” may be posted on the property and an inspection warrant may be obtained.